RandomNoun7/RandomNoun7.github.io/_posts/2016-03-17-EventBased-Async-Job-Handling.markdown

 **Memory Usage:** I looked for a decent way to do this using runspaces because I think the memory usage is probably lower, but I didn't find a decent way to make it happen.
 So keep in mind that this works well, but keep an eye on RAM Usage in testing.
 If you start a loop over a large number of object I can imaging memory consumption getting out of control pretty quickly.
 But of course, using the looping method the same consideration applies.

 Anyway, I hope you like it and please let me know if you think there are ways to improve it!
-You can reach me on Twitter [@RandomNoun7](https://twitter.com/randomnoun7) and I want to say thanks to
+You can reach me on Twitter [@RandomNoun7](https://twitter.com/randomnoun7)